-The colour, the festivity, the rituals and the food, make marriage ceremonies in India extra special.
-People come from all over the world to witness Indian weddings.
-What makes Indian marriage ceremonies so special is the sheer diversity.
-The rituals followed in the northern part of India are not the same as in southern part of India, the east has different kinds of wedding and so does the west.
-There are different types of marriages in India and it’s this multiplicity that we will focus on in this article.
+The rituals followed in the northern part of India are not the same as in the southern part of India.
+The East has entirely different kinds of weddings as compared to the West.
+There are different types of marriages in India and it’s this multiplicity that dazzles us about our country.

 History Of Marriages In India